philo-groves/kboot/README.md

   - Tests are grouped by module
 - Test history is packaged by timestamp
 - Automatically launches `kview` after testing
+- Support for both UEFI and legacy BIOS images (use `--legacy-boot` if needed)

 ## Examples